⭐ Updated 2026 Costs & Permits

 The world's most iconic trek needs no introduction.
 EBC takes you through the legendary Sherpa gateway of Namche Bazaar (3,440m), past ancient Buddhist monasteries at Thyangboche, through glacial moraine to the foot of the world's highest mountain at 8,848m.
 You don't summit Everest — you stand at its base and feel completely overwhelmed by its enormity.

 The Lukla flight (35 mins from Kathmandu) is one of aviation's most dramatic landings.
-The trail is well-marked and teahouses are comfortable, but altitude sickness is a genuine risk above 4,000m.
-Never rush acclimatisation days and follow the "climb high, sleep low" principle strictly.
-A guide is non-negotiable above Namche.
+The trail is well-marked and teahouses comfortable, but altitude sickness is a genuine risk above 4,000m.
+Never rush acclimatisation days — a guide is non-negotiable above Namche.

 🗓️ Key Milestones Itinerary